-Once upon a time, butchers would simply slice across the chuck shoulder clod to make chuck steaks.
-These days it's much more common to take the clod apart and divide it into its individual muscles, each of which can be marketed as a new kind of steak.
+Blade steak, sometimes called top blade, is a steak cut from a muscle in the beef chuck primal cut, specifically the top blade (or infraspinatus) muscle.
+The chuck primal cut can be divided into two sections: the chuck roll and the chuck shoulder clod.
+Butchers used to simply slice across the chuck shoulder clod to make chuck steaks, but these days it's much more common to take the clod apart and divide it into its individual muscles, each of which can be marketed as a new kind of steak.
 Thus, the blade steak is now appearing in supermarket meat departments.

-Best Way to Cook Blade Steak
+How to Cook Blade Steak

-If you cook it on a grill, that piece of gristle is going to tighten up like a thick rubber band, and that is exactly what it will feel like in your mouth when you try to chew it.
-(This, by the way, is one of the reasons it's so important to find a great butcher.)
+You may have seen beef blade steaks at the supermarket, wrapped in those cellophane packages with labels that say, "Great for grilling!"
+But because of that strip of gristle, blade steak is actually terrible for grilling.
+If you cook it on a grill, that piece of cartilage is going to tighten up like a thick rubber band, which is exactly what it will feel like in your mouth when you try to chew it.
+(This generalized labeling, by the way, is one of the reasons it's so important to find a great butcher.)

 The only way to break down the tough connective tissue in the middle of a blade steak is to cook it slowly with moist heat—in other words, by braising it.
 Braise it for about an hour and you'll end up with a tender, juicy, and flavorful steak.

 Another way of dealing with that strip of gristle is to remove it.
 (And, as a matter of fact, that is exactly how flat iron steaks are produced.)
 Basically, cut the steak in half, removing the line of cartilage, and then slice the meat to use in a stir-fry.
 If you're wondering why you shouldn't just buy a flat iron steak, the answer is they're more expensive; so if you are up for a little light butchering, it is worth the effort.